Christmas Shot | 12 Shots of Christmas

 This shot is perfect for Christmas.
 Why?
 Look at it.
 The bright red and green scream, “Christmas!!”

 This two-ingredient shot is as delicious as it is beautiful.
-Imagine serving this to your guests at your holiday party.
+Imagine serving this to your guests at your Christmas party.
 They are going to whoop with joy.
-The combination of grenadine and Midori makes for sweet, fun flavor.
+The combination of grenadine and Midori tastes wonderful and makes for a sweet, fun flavor.

 Helpful tips